pknell/cloud-formation-daily-test/blog.md

 }
 ```

 Here you can see the cron expressions that define when each rule is triggered, as well as each "target" that specifies which Lambda function is called and the parameters (as JSON) to pass into the function.
-Notice that the "input" for "start_environment_rule_target" includes the "ssh_key_name" variable--so that the nodes of the Docker Swarm cluster will allow for SSH access only by the specified key.
+Notice that the "input" for "start_environment_rule_target" includes the "ssh_key_name" variable--so that the nodes of the Docker Swarm cluster will allow SSH access only by the specified key.

 After creating the rules, we need to authorize them to call the Lambda functions:
 ```